mflowgen/mflowgen/README.md

     % git clone https://github.com/cornell-brg/mflowgen
     % cd mflowgen
-    % TOP=$PWD
+    % TOP=${PWD}

-Configure for the example design (i.e., GcdUnit) with the default open-source 45nm ADK and open-source ASIC toolflow. **Note**: To try the commercial toolflow, open `designs/GcdUnit/.mflowgen.yml` and select `construct-commercial.py` instead of `construct-open.py`.
+The example design is a greatest-common divisor circuit in RTL.
+We have created three demo graphs for this design in `$TOP/designs/GcdUnit`: (1) `construct-open.py` uses an open-source 45nm ASIC toolflow based on FreePDK45 and the NanGate Open Cell Library; (2) `construct-commercial.py` uses a commercial toolflow based on Synopsys, Cadence, and Mentor tools; and (3) `construct-commercial-full.py` expands this commercial toolflow for greater observability.  **Note**: To try different graphs, open `$TOP/designs/GcdUnit/.mflowgen.yml` and specify one of the three choices.
+The remainder of this quickstart will assume you have modified this file to choose the open-source toolflow.

     % cd $TOP
     % mkdir build && cd build